anandbn/tosho/README.md

-SFDC Canvas Hello World Example
+SFDC Canvas Java Template
 ============================

 Salesforce Canvas is a mashup framework for consuming third party applications within Salesforce.
 Its goal is to connect applications at a UI level instead of an API level.
-Platform Connect will provide third party applications with a JavaScript SDK so they can seamlessly integrate canvas style applications, while developing in the technology and platform of their choice.
+Platform Connect will provide third party applications with a JavaScript SDK along with Java classes so they can seamlessly integrate canvas style applications, while developing in the technology and platform of their choice.

 ### How to Build The app locally